 Joe Chapman is a Certified Public Accountant whom has over 15 years of experience acting as Treasurer for Not for Profit Organizations in the Sarasota area.
 He enjoys giving back to the community by volunteering his time to local sustainable oriented organizations.
 His role is to assist the organization with compiling financial records to guide in its mission.

 Laurin Kocher is the Marketing Field Associate for Whole Foods Market covering Sarasota to Naples.
 In 2016 she began volunteering for the planning committee for Eat Local Week.
 She has also worked with Newtown Nation obtaining a grant for them through Whole Cities Foundation so they could further grow their farmer’s market.
-Her community involvement has led her to become more involved by joining Transition Sarasota.
 She looks forward to making meaningful contributions to the group and in assisting the organization’s growth.
 She resides here in Sarasota with her dog and two cats.

 Roger Landry has always been aware of humanity's impact on the natural world.
 He is a LEED (Leadership in Energy & Environmental Design) Commissioning Specialist and volunteers with several local nonprofits, including the Myakka River Branch of United States Green Building Council (USGBC) and Transition Sarasota.
 Having recently completed a Permaculture Design Certification Course, Roger is now more committed than ever to improving the environment.